Alex Kirilloff Player Props: Twins vs. Mariners

-The Minnesota Twins, including Alex Kirilloff and his .469 slugging percentage over his past 10 games, battle starter Bryan Woo and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.
+The Minnesota Twins, including Alex Kirilloff and his .667 slugging percentage over his past 10 games, battle starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Wednesday at 9:40 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4 with an RBI) against the Mariners.
+In his most recent appearance, he racked up two extra-base hits (3-for-4 with a triple, a home run and two RBI) against the Mariners.

 Alex Kirilloff Game Info & Props vs. the Mariners